-You're heading to Monaco, that luxurious patch of land nestled on the Mediterranean coast, home to the Monte Carlo Casino, the Grand Prix, and incredible yachts.
-To navigate between the port, the Exotic Garden, and the palace with Google Maps always at hand, an eSIM for Monaco gives you data from the moment you arrive, without relying on hotel Wi-Fi or obscure rates.
-Here's what we'll tell you about coverage, how many gigabytes you'll need for a getaway, and how to activate it in a minute.
+You're off to Monaco, that luxurious handkerchief overlooking the Mediterranean, home to the Monte Carlo Casino, the Grand Prix, and impossible yachts.
+To navigate between the port, the Exotic Garden, and the palace with Google Maps always at hand, an eSIM for Monaco gives you data as soon as you arrive, without relying on hotel Wi-Fi or strange rates.
+Here we tell you about coverage, how many gigabytes you'll need for a getaway, and how to activate it in a minute.

 Does an eSIM work in Monaco?

 Yes, and wonderfully.
-Monaco is a microstate with one of the best mobile infrastructures in the world: full 4G coverage and widely deployed 5G across its mere two square kilometers.
-A travel eSIM connects to that network as a guest and gives you internet as soon as you arrive, without changing your physical SIM card or your home number.
+Monaco is a microstate with one of the best mobile infrastructures in the world: full 4G coverage and widely deployed 5G in its barely two square kilometers.
+A travel eSIM connects to this network in guest mode and gives you internet as soon as you arrive, without changing your physical card or your home number.

 Since Monaco is tiny, you won't have areas without signal: the entire principality is perfectly covered, from the old town to the F1 circuit.
-The eSIM is already installed and contracted for the days of your getaway, so you'll have internet from the moment you step foot in the station or heliport.
+The eSIM is already installed and contracted for the days of your getaway, so you arrive with internet from the first step at the train station or heliport.

 Coverage and Monaco Telecom

 Direct answer: coverage in Monaco is excellent throughout the principality, with high-speed 4G and 5G.
-The national operator is Monaco Telecom, which serves the entire territory, and your eSIM relies on that network or neighboring French networks depending on the plan, always choosing the best available signal.
+The national operator is Monaco Telecom, which provides service to the entire territory, and your eSIM relies on that network or neighboring French networks depending on the plan, always choosing the best available signal.

 These are the emblematic areas where you'll have perfect connection: